 The health care reform legislation that became law in 2010 - known officially as the Affordable Care Act and also as Obamacare - requires most Americans to have a basic level of health insurance coverage.
 This requirement is commonly referred to as the law's "individual mandate."
-The law imposes a tax penalty on those who fail to have the required coverage.
+The law imposes a tax penalty through 2018 on those who fail to have the required coverage.

 The rationale behind the mandate